kyledeanreinford/GoAnon/README.txt

-An Ubuntu dock icon that connects to PIA VPN, then opens ThePirateBay in browser.
+An Ubuntu dock icon that connects to PIA VPN, then opens ThePirateBay in browser and Deluge.

 .desktop file must be placed in {user}/.local/share/applications